lnxpy/pyaction/docs/contact.md

 description: Feel free to reach out to me if you need any help or support
 ---

 This is Sadra, the creator of PyAction.
-If you have any questions, need any help or have a change request, feel free to reach out to me on various platforms such as Email, X (Twitter), and LinkedIn.
+If you have any questions, need any help, or have a change request, feel free to reach out to me on various platforms such as Email, X (Twitter), and LinkedIn.

 ---